|

 For many centuries past, when keeping the walls in good order was seen as vital to the safety and well-being of the city, laws to ensure that all who did business here contributed to the cost of their upkeep were strictly enforced.
 Today, it remains equally vital- albeit for economic and cultural, rather than defensive reasons- that Chester's City Walls and Rows are maintained to the highest possible standards.

-Is it not reasonable then, and especially in the face of likely government indifference, that the ancient practise of murage should be revived and that the numerous big business interests currently developing hotels, nightclubs, housing and retail complexes in and around our city, confident as they doubtless are of extracting large profits, should not, perhaps as a condition of their planning permission, to be compelled to do their bit and give a little back?
+Is it not reasonable then, and especially in the face of likely government indifference, that the ancient practice of murage should be revived and that the numerous big business interests currently developing hotels, nightclubs, housing and retail complexes in and around our city, confident as they doubtless are of extracting large profits, should not, perhaps as a condition of their planning permission, to be compelled to do their bit and give a little back?

 Fear mongering became reality a few months later, however, when the stretch of City Wall adjoing the Grosvenor Precinct was actually closed to the public.
-It seemed that a section of 18th century brick wall started to signs of collapse.
-It once formed the rear wall of an 18th stable block and was which unaccountably allowed to remain in place when this was demolished to make way for the precinct.
+It seemed that a section of adjoining 18th century brick wall started to signs of collapse.
+It once formed the rear wall of an 18th stable block which was unaccountably allowed to remain in place when this was demolished to make way for the precinct.
 The walkway remained closed to the public for several months until, with reassurances that all was well, reopening.
 But much more serious trouble was to follow a few months later, in April 2008.
 Work had recently started on removing the troublesome brick wall when a great stretch of the ancient City Wall itself collapsed onto the recently-erected scaffolding.
 The entire stretch has now been sealed off and it will now, sadly, remain closed for the forseeable future.
 It seems that the 'scaremongers' were right all along.
 Go here for the latest...

 Extensive